Chronic Disorders of Consciousness Research Centre

 - How do families experience the process of ‘best interests’ decision-making led by clinicians, and how does this accord (or not) with the Mental Capacity Act 2005?

 - What kind of provision and support do families think is needed in the long term care setting?
+What is the role of care staff, pharmacist and other health care professionals?

 - How does the design of hospitals and the cultural associations with such buildings inflect interviewees’ accounts of their experiences?
 What do their narratives tell us about alienation from, or involvement in, the treatment process?
 How does this fit with the history of the development of medical institutions and different sites of treatment?